 - Disclosure or transfer to a third party of personal data as an asset that is part of a proposed or actual merger, acquisition, bankruptcy, or other transaction in which the third party assumes control of all or part of the controller’s assets; and

 - That a consumer directs the controller to disclose or intentionally discloses by using the controller to interact with a third party; or

 - Intentionally made available by a consumer to the general public via a channel of mass media.

-The CPA applies to any controller that “conducts business in Colorado or produces or delivers commercial products or services that are intentionally targeted to residents of Colorado and either
+The Colorado Privacy Act regulation applies to any controller that “conducts business in Colorado or produces or delivers commercial products or services that are intentionally targeted to residents of Colorado and either

 - Controls or processes the personal data of 100,000 consumers or more during a calendar year, or